Employment in the UK: January 2025

 These statistics are labelled as "official statistics in development".
 Until September 2023, these were called "experimental statistics".
 Read more about the change in our Guide to official statistics in development.

-We would advise caution when interpreting short-term changes in headline LFS rates and recommend using them as part of our suite of labour market indicators alongside Workforce Jobs (WFJ), Claimant Count data and Pay As You Earn Real Time Information (PAYE RTI) estimates.
+We would advise caution when interpreting changes in headline LFS rates and recommend using them as part of our suite of labour market indicators alongside workforce jobs (WFJ), Claimant Count data, and Pay As You Earn Real Time Information (PAYE RTI) estimates.

 We are transforming how we collect and produce the LFS data to improve the quality of these statistics.
-We have published a Labour market transformation article providing an update on the transformation of labour market statistics.
-As stated in the article, we are planning a further reweighting exercise, based on the population projections published in January 2024.
-We plan to introduce the reweighted LFS series into our Labour Market publication in December 2024.
+An update on the transformation of labour market statistics is available in our Labour market transformation article.

-More quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in our Labour Force Survey quality and methodology information (QMI) report.
+More quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in our Labour Force Survey quality and methodology information (QMI).

 Coronavirus (COVID-19)